-We have also included our own tried and tested home cook recipe, which is traditional and straightforward.
-Our tang yuan recipe below described steps for making glutinous rice balls with peanut and black sesame seed filling.
-However, you can follow the same formula for making other filling flavours like lotus seed, red bean and taro paste!
-But first, let's talk about this dessert and its significance.
+Our tang yuan recipe makes two types of fillings with peanut and black sesame seed paste.
+However, you can follow the same formula for making other filling flavours, such as lotus seed, red bean, and taro paste.

 Jump to: